 • Advice on searching for partners for European projects;

-• Attendance at the Annual Network Meeting, General Assembly and conference hosted by a different member each year.
+• Attendance at the Annual Network Meeting, which is hosted by a different member each year.
+Full members may attend all events, including the General Assembly; affiliates may attend only the conference and networking events.

-Member and applicant contributions to the COPE Network:
+Expected contributions of members to the COPE Network:

-• The sharing of your particular approach to/expertise in working with children of prisoners;
+• Sharing members’ particular approach to/expertise in working with children with a parent in prison;

-• A commitment to the network’s mission, goals, and ethos;
+• Signature of and commitment to COPE Principles (where the network’s mission, goals and ethos are outlined);

-• A commitment to consolidate and strengthen the network, and raise further awareness about children of prisoners on global, European and national levels .
+• Commitment to consolidating and strengthening the network and raising further awareness about children affected by parental imprisonment on global, European and national levels;

 • Willingness to engage in cross-European projects and information exchange;

-• Opportunity to host the Annual Network Meeting, General Assembly and conference.
+• Opportunity to host the Annual Network Meeting.

 Types of Membership